 Because the Metropolitan St. Louis Sewer District is committed to disciplined fiscal management, we adhere to long-standing Debt Policies when we borrow money to finance major construction projects.
-Between 2013 and 2016, we expect to sell $945 million in bonds to help fund wastewater infrastructure investments.
-That is in addition to the $735 million in bonds we have sold to fund capital wastewater projects since FY2004.
+Between 2017 and 2020, we expect to sell $900 million in bonds to help fund wastewater infrastructure investments.
+That is in addition to the $1.72 billion in bonds we have sold to fund capital wastewater projects since FY2004.

 Standard & Poor's, Moodys, and Fitch are the three major national firms that rate both corporate stocks and municipal bonds according to the risks they present to investors.